Team for Advanced Flow Simulation and Modeling

 The Team for Advanced Flow Simulation and Modeling (T*AFSM) is a group of researchers (Rice group, Waseda group) focusing on development of advanced computational methods for flow simulation and modeling.
-The T*AFSM has locations in the Department of Mechanical Engineering and Materials Science, Rice University, Houston and Department of Modern Mechanical Engineering and Waseda Institute for Advanced Study, Waseda University, Tokyo.
+The T*AFSM has locations in the Department of Mechanical Engineering, Rice University, Houston and Department of Modern Mechanical Engineering and Waseda Institute for Advanced Study, Waseda University, Tokyo.
 The T*AFSM members have been recognized internationally for advanced research with immediate relevance--research that brings solutions to real-world problems and makes impact on our lives.
 This recognition is evident not only in articles published and invited lectures given by the T*AFSM members, but also in numerous cover pages and magazine articles featuring T*AFSM work, as well as several prestigious awards.

 The T*AFSM pioneered the development of stabilized space-time finite element techniques for computer modeling of fluid-structure interactions, fluid-object and fluid-particle interactions, free-surface flows, and two-fluid interfaces.
 The T*AFSM also pioneered the computer modeling of parachute fluid-structure interactions with the space-time techniques, and brought parachute modeling and simulation to a new era in sophistication of the methods developed and power of the computational platforms used.
 The space-time techniques developed by the T*AFSM have also been applied extensively to bioengineering and biomechanics problems, with emphasis on hemodynamics (blood flow) and cardiovascular fluid mechanics.
 Cardiovascular fluid-structure interactions modeled include those involving aneurysm and high blood pressure.